 - If you have picky eaters, an immersion blender is your best friend.
 Go ahead and add your veggies to the sauce, but blend them up so the kids have no idea that they’re getting a few extra nutrients with their favorite dinner.

-- Be warned, dark greens like spinach and kale will drastically alter the color of the sauce.
+- Dark greens like spinach and kale will drastically alter the color of the sauce.
 No amount of blending can cover it up, but it should still taste good!

 - Make sure to taste your sauce as it’s cooking.
-Adding unflavored vegetables, water, or canned tomatoes may thin the sauce, and make it too bland.
-If this happens, feel free to add in spices such as powdered garlic, powdered onion, Italian seasoning, basil, or oregano.
+Adding raw vegetables, water, or plain canned tomatoes may thin the sauce, and make it too bland.
+If this happens, feel free to add in spices such as powdered garlic, powdered onion, Italian seasoning, basil, oregano, and sometimes a little bit of salt too.